theluqmn/dispatches/_posts/2025-11-23-introducing-dispatches.md

 ## TECHNICAL

 As I'm building this from scratch, I took the opportunity to do it right.
-One and for all.
+Once and for all.
 At last.

 ### UTILISING JEKYLL TO ITS FULL POTENTIAL